kodecocodes/i9t/custom-segues/custom-segues.markdown

 }
 ```

-This method doesn't require any code for a simple unwind segue.
-Any method with a signature of `@IBAction func methodName(segue:UIStoryboardSegue)` is considered by the system to be a marker for a Storyboard segue to unwind to.
+This method doesn't require any code to be a simple unwind segue.
+Any method with a signature of `@IBAction func methodName(segue:UIStoryboardSegue)` is considered a marker to which a Storyboard segue can unwind.

-In **Main.storyboard** select the **Animal Photo View Controller** scene.
+In **Main.storyboard**, select the **Animal Photo View Controller** scene.
 Drag a **Tap Gesture Recognizer** from the Object Library onto **Pet Photo View**.

-In the Document Outline ctrl-drag from this new **Tap Gesture Recognizer** to **Exit**.
-Select **unwindToAnimalDetailViewController:** from the popup menu.
+Next, ctrl-drag from your new **Tap Gesture Recognizer** in the document outline to **Exit**, then select **unwindToAnimalDetailViewController:** from the popup:

 ![bordered width=40%](images/ExitSegue.png)

-Run the app again, and tap the photo.
-The larger photo will transition in by sliding up the screen, and tapping the larger photo will unwind back to the first screen.
+Run the app again and tap the photo; the larger photo appears and a simple tap unwinds it back to the first scene:

 ![bordered iPhone](images/DismissFish.png)

-Let's dissect what's happened here.
-When you tap the thumbnail on the detail view, the tap gesture recognizer initiates a Modal segue from `AnimalDetailViewController` to `AnimalPhotoViewController`.
-AnimalDetailViewController is the **source view controller**.
-AnimalPhotoViewController is the **destination view controller**.
-The segue holds a reference to both the source view controller and the destination view controller.
+Time to dissect what's happened here.
+When you tap the thumbnail on the detail view, the tap gesture recognizer initiates a modal segue from `AnimalDetailViewController` to `AnimalPhotoViewController`. `AnimalDetailViewController` is the **source view controller**, while AnimalPhotoViewController is the **destination view controller**.
+The segue holds a reference to _both_ the source and destination view controllers:

 ![bordered height=20%](images/AppFlow.png)

-Behind the scenes the segue sets the transitioning delegate of the destination view controller and also sets up its presentation according to size class.
+The segue sets the transitioning delegate of the destination view controller behind the scenes and also sets up its presentation according to the size class [TODO: FPE: ...the size class of the app?].

 The source view controller method `prepareForSegue(_:sender:)` sets up the data for the destination view controller.

-Control is turned over to the destination controller.
-The destination controller invokes its transition delegate which sets off the default Cover Vertical animation.
+Control is turned over to the destination controller [TODO: FPE: Who turns control over to the destination controller?].
+The destination controller then invokes its transition delegate which sets off the default Cover Vertical animation.

-Those are the basic principles of what happens during a segue.
-Now that you have seen a simple working segue you are going to customize one using a segue subclass.
+That covers the basic actions behind a segue.
+Now you can take tha working segue and customize it with a segue subclass.

-## Segues from your Custom Segue Library
+## Segues from your custom segue library

-Because the segue is now retained throughout the entire duration of a modal or popover presentation, it's really easy to change segues from your library without having to touch your UIViewController code.
+A segue exists for the entire duration of a modal or popover presentation, so it's really easy to change to segues from your library without touching your UIViewController code.
 The segue can be responsible for both presentation and dismissal transition animations.

-The starter app contains a pre-made custom segue called `DropSegue` so that you can see how easy it is to change segues.
-In **Main.storyboard** select the **PhotoDetail** segue between the Animal Detail View Controller and the Animal Photo View Controller.
-Change **Segue Class** to **DropSegue**.
+The starter app contains a pre-made custom segue called `DropSegue` to give you an idea of how easy changing segues can be.

+In **Main.storyboard**, select the **PhotoDetail** segue between the Animal Detail and the Animal Photo view controllers.
+Change **Segue Class** to **DropSegue** as shown below:

 ![bordered height=20%](images/DropSegue.png)

-Run the app and tap the photo.
-Both the segue transition animation and the unwind transition animation have completely changed and you didn't have to change a single line of code.
-In fish terms, that was reely easy!
+Run the app and tap the photo; you can see the segue and unwind transition animations have changed completely — and you didn't change a single line of code.
+In fish terms, that was _reely_ easy! :]

-There's also a FadeSegue included in the starter project, so you can try this one as well if you like.
+Want to try another segue modification?
+Try changing the segue class to 'FadeSegue', which is included in the starter project.

-Once you have built up your own library of custom segues, all you will have to do is select the relevant segue in the storyboard and your transition animation work is done!
+Once you've built up a library of custom segues, you only need to set the desired segue from your library on your storyboard and you're done — no code required.

-## Create a Custom Segue
+## Creating a custom segue

-You'll now create your own custom segue to replace DropSegue.
-Appropriately for a fish, you'll create a Scale transition animation, where the fish photo will scale in on presentation.
+You'll now create your own custom segue to replace 'DropSegue'.
+As is befitting a fish, you'll create a `Scale` transition animation. :] The image below shows the transition you'll be creating:

-The hard part about all this is the terminology.
-You will be using protocols with very long names, which can be quite daunting, but familiar if you've used Custom Transition Animations.

-These are the protocols that you will be encountering.

-**UIViewControllerTransitioningDelegate** - the custom segue will adopt this protocol to vend the animator objects to perform animations upon presentation and dismissal.

-**UIViewControllerAnimatedTransitioning** - the animator objects will adopt this to describe the animations.

-**UIViewControllerContextTransitioning** - the animator objects will be passed a context object for the transition.
-This context holds details about the presenting and presented controllers and views.

-If you're floundering, don't worry if you don't have these down just yet - when you have used them a few times they will become clear.

-Before you start, here's an overview of the steps required to create every animated segue:

-1. Subclass `UIStoryboardSegue` and set the segue as the destination controller's transitioning delegate
-2. Create the presenting and dismissing animator classes
-3. Define the duration and animation in the animators
-4. Tell the segue what animator classes to use for presentation and dismissal
-5. Use the segue in the storyboard

-You're just about to dig in and implement each of these steps.
-The picture below shows the transition you will end up with:

 ![bordered height=22%](images/ScaleFlow.png)

+The hardest part of creating a custom segue is the terminology.
+The protocols you'll be working with have rather long names:

+**UIViewControllerTransitioningDelegate**:  The custom segue adopts this protocol to vend the animator objects upon presentation and dismissal.

+**UIViewControllerAnimatedTransitioning**: The animator objects adopt this protocol to describe the animations.

+**UIViewControllerContextTransitioning**: This context holds details about the presenting and presented controllers and views; you pass this to the animator objects [TODO: FPE: To what end?].

+If you haven't used custom transition animations before, you might be  _floundering_ a bit at these long method names. :] Once you've used these methods a few times they'll become quite familiar.

+Before you start, take a moment to review the steps required to create an animated segue:

+1. Subclass `UIStoryboardSegue` and set the segue as the destination controller's transitioning delegate.
+2. Create the presenting and dismissing animator classes.
+3. Define the duration [TODO: FPE: The duration of what?
+The transition?] and animation to be used in the animators.
+4. Instruct the segue which animator classes to use for presentation and dismissal.
+5. Finally, use the segue in the storyboard.

+The sections below walk you neatly through each step.

-### 1 - Subclass `UIStoryboardSegue`
+### Subclass `UIStoryboardSegue`

-You'll create a new `UIStoryboardSegue` subclass that acts as a transitioning delegate for the destination controller.
-This will allow it to implement a custom transition animation.
+You'll first create a new `UIStoryboardSegue` subclass to act as a transitioning delegate for the destination controller.
+This lets it [TODO: FPE: What's "it"?] implement a custom transition animation.

-Create a new Cocoa Touch Class called **ScaleSegue.swift** that subclasses **UIStoryboardSegue**.
+Create a new Cocoa Touch class named **ScaleSegue.swift** that subclasses **UIStoryboardSegue**.
 Add the following `extension` just below the `ScaleSegue` class:

 ```swift
 extension ScaleSegue: UIViewControllerTransitioningDelegate {